tsoglani/FindMobileAndroid/README.md

 # FindMobileAndroid

-With this application you can click a button in you browser ( FindMobileServer --> https://github.com/tsoglani/FindMobileServer) and your android device will ring so you can find it (works via Wifi), if you press it again it will stop, so do not test it with double click.
+With this application you can click a button from you computer device ( FindMobileServer --> https://github.com/tsoglani/FindMobileServer) and your android device will ring so you can find it (works via Wifi, so your mobile and computer device must to be connected to the same local network), if you press it again it will stop.

 Parameters:
 1) The button must be pressed from the computer that shares network.